RobertCPatrona/Instagram-Clone/README.md

 The App is made with PHP Artisan.
 The app will be extended in the future and more features will be added.
 The current features are:

 - Login and Register users.
-- Follow users and see their posts on teh home page.
+- Follow users and see their posts on the home page.
 - Edit profile page and see your posts.
 - Create posts.

 ## How to Run

 Requires `PHP`, `nodeJS` and `composer` to be installed.
+Navigate to the app directory.

 ### Run the following when first staring the app: